CleverCloud/doc.clever-cloud.com/runtimes/scala/play-framework-2.md

 ---
-title: Play Framework 2
+title: Deploying Play Framework 2 Scala
 position: 2
 shortdesc: Play is an open source web application framework, written in Scala and Java, which follows the model–view–controller (MVC) architectural pattern.
 tags:
 - scala
 ---

-# Deploy Play Framework 2 Scala

 Clever Cloud supports Play!
 2 applications natively.
 The following guide explains how to set up your application to run on Clever Cloud.
 Play 2